-The new Seattle Mountaineers headquarters in Magnuson Park is a beautiful facility.
-Airy conference and lecture rooms with large windows and high ceilings.
-Indoor climbing walls.
-A lobby with a stone fireplace surrounded by leather couches and a library/bookstore on the side.
-All the place is missing is a bar where crusty old adventurers sit and recount their expeditions.
+The new Seattle Mountaineers headquarters in Magnuson Park is a beautiful facility which features airy conference and lecture rooms with large windows, high ceilings, and indoor climbing walls.
+The lobby has a stone fireplace surrounded by leather couches and a library/bookstore on the side.
+The only thing missing is a bar where crusty old adventurers sit and recount tall tales of their past expeditions.

-Freya Hoffmeister stands inside the entrance to the lecture hall, greeting people as they arrive.
-She wears a black dress and high heels.
+Freya Hoffmeister greets people at the entrance to the lecture hall, wearing a black dress and high heels.
 She stands statuesque -- hard, toned, deeply tanned, skin tight over her high cheekbones.
 She towers over me and gives me a warm welcome.
 I think she remembers me!
-So what will she do now after having finished the ultimate sea kayak journey?
+So what will she do now after having finished the ultimate sea kayak journey--the circumnavigation of the continent of Australia?
 Get through this talk, she says!

 I run into Kayakgrrl in the beer line.
 She asks me if I'm still interested in volunteering for SSTIKS.
 Of course, I am!
-By the way, did you know the Puget Sound Sea Kayak Symposium and West Coast Sea Kayak Symposium have been cancelled this year?
+By the way, did you hear that the Puget Sound Sea Kayak Symposium and West Coast Sea Kayak Symposium have been cancelled this year?
 It's the economy.
-Yet SSTIKS keeps soldiering on.
+Yet SSTIKS keeps soldiering on!

 We need to get our picture with Freya and go back in line.
 Chris Cunningham takes it with my iPhone.
 Damn, I forgot to bring a real camera!